-Jack’s offbeat and occasionally morbid sense of humour can be witnessed in his writing.
+Jack’s offbeat and occasionally morbid sense of humor can be witnessed in his writing.
 For example, when explaining Substrate’s forkless upgrades, he likens blockchain forks to replacing a family dog:

 There’s no way to actually “upgrade” a blockchain in the traditional sense, only create a new blockchain that retains the old one’s history.
 Like if you replace your dead dog with another of the same breed and you call it the same name for the sake of the kids.
 Except in this case the original dog isn’t dead, and also I guess the new dog has all the memories of the original dog surgically implanted into its brain somehow.

 I sat down with Jack to chat about writing smart contracts in Rust, what’s remarkable about WebAssembly, what it’s like working at Parity, and life in Berlin.

 Like most Parity developers, you’re a big Rust fan.
 What made you fall in love with the programming language?

 The fact that, for the first time, I could write code that looked like what I was used to in a language like Python or C# but with the ability to visualize the assembly that it compiles down to.
 Maybe not the exact instructions, but you can at least work out the flow and use that to optimism your program effectively without resorting to memory-unsafe languages or constructs.
 C++ has this ability too, but I didn’t have a spare decade to learn it.

 You’ve made the case for writing smart contracts in Rust.
 Why should someone consider writing smart contracts in Rust?